 For example, say your app lets users view all the fire hydrants (fire hydrant features) in a city through a hydrants table.
 You now want users to be able to look up the inspection reports for a given hydrant that are stored in a different table, say hydrant-inspections.
-If the two tables are related, you can query the hydrants table for related features of a given hydrant, and the query will return results from the hydrant-inspections table.
+If a relationship has been defined between these tables, you can query the hydrants table to find related features from the hydrant-inspections table for a given hydrant.

-The following steps describe how to set up the above scenario of searching for inspection reports (related features) of a given hydrant (feature).
-Note that you could also search for all fire hydrants inspected during a particular inspection.
+The following steps describe how to set up the above scenario — searching for inspection reports (related features) of a given hydrant (feature).
+Note that you could also query the relationship in the other direction to search for all fire hydrants with a specified inspection criteria.

 Search for related features

-Note that while the participating tables must be in the same map, they do not have to be loaded.
+All participating tables must be in the same map but they do not have to be loaded..

-- If you want to return only features from the table that participates in the provided relationship, set input parameters as described in this step.
+- If you want to return only those features from the table that participate in the provided relationship, set input parameters as described in this step.
 Otherwise, skip to step 4.

 - Create an AGSRelatedQueryParameters object.